HpNoTiQ56/YouTubeBackgroundPlayback/README.md

 ## TODO tasks

-- [X] YouTube Music support - check other branches...
+- [X] YouTube Music support - finally in the same .apk

-This fork remains as backup - it's synced with original one
+## This fork remains as backup - it's the same as original one